ncatlab/nlab-content/pages/5/6/6/7/17665/content.md

 \end{tikzpicture}
 commutes, i.e., $\tilde{Q}_n = \tilde{Q}_{m,n} \circ \tilde{Q}_m$.
 (We have abused notation by using the notation $\pi_1$ to denote the two projection maps onto the first coordinate despite the domains being distinct when $m \lt n$.)

 An __indivisible stochastic process__ is a stochastic process which is not divisible.
+Such processes are employed in the [[indivisible stochastic process interpretation of quantum mechanics]].

 ## Examples

+\begin{example}
  A 2-stage stochastic process $\mathbf{Q}$ with  measurements $\Omega_i \xrightarrow{f_i} \mathbb{R}$, modeled within the category of algebras of the [[Giry monad]] $(G, \eta, \mu)$ so that the process $\mathbf{Q}$ can be characterized in terms of the expected values of the measurements, is given by

 \begin{tikzpicture}